cmc-discord/site/src/articles/meta/contributing/writing.svelte.md

 # Format and Structure

-You'll find all of this site's articles in the `|lucide/folder| src/articles` folder.
+You'll find all of this site's articles in the `|icon: lucide/folder| src/articles` folder.
 Each file represents a single article, and all article files must end with `.svelte.md`.
-You may place article files directly within `|lucide/folder| /src/articles` or nest them within any number of folders.
+You may place article files directly within `|icon: lucide/folder| /src/articles` or nest them within any number of folders.

 While each article is written using [Markdown](https://www.markdownguide.org/basic-syntax/), they're also valid Svelte components, supporting `<script>` tags, Svelte components and variable substitution.